Game theory is a tool for analysing strategic interactions that helps improve the quality of decision-making in any organisation

-While the game theory has many applications in economics, policy development and business negotiations, this article focuses on its use in the making of strategic choices by managers when their decision will be affected by the actions of other players in the market.
-The areas of application range from decisions about capacity addition to market entry, and from pricing to new product launches.
+While game theory has many applications in economics, policy development and business negotiations, this article focuses on its use in the making of strategic choices by managers, when their decision will be affected by the actions of other players in the market.
+Its application potential ranges from decisions about a capacity addition to market entry, and from pricing to new product launches.

-The decision to add capacity can be modeled by either considering two choices Add and do not add, or it can have three choices: No addition, small addition and large addition.
-The competitors may also consider two or three options depending on their situations.
-While modeling the game, it is possible to consider simultaneous moves: Where one player does not know what others are going to do, and sequential moves: When one player has added the capacity and others have to decide afterward.
+The decision to add capacity can be modelled by either considering two or three choices, depending on their situation.
+Companies can decide to add or not to add, or make no addition, a small addition or a large addition.
+While modelling the game, it is possible to consider simultaneous moves; where one player does not know what others are going to do, and sequential moves; where one player has increased their capacity and competitors must decide whether to follow.

-Market entry is another important area where game theory can tremendously improve decision making.
-Understanding how incumbents would behave following the entry of a new player will provide critical insights in deciding whether to enter the market or not, what the right timing is, and how one can enter in the best possible way.
+Market entry is another important area where game theory can be extremely useful in improving decision making.
+Understanding how incumbents would behave following the entry of a new player provides critical insights in deciding; whether to enter the market or not, when is the correct time to do so, and how one can enter in the best possible way.

-Pricing is a very potent weapon in the hands of managers, if used correctly.
-Competitors keep a close watch on price movements, especially in oligopolistic markets.
-Game theory can help when modeling the impact of pricing decisions on the competitors and assist in deciding on the best choice available, given the most likely response of these competitors.
+Pricing is a very potent weapon for managers if used correctly.
+Competitors closely observe price movements, particularly in oligopolistic markets.
+Game theory can help when modelling the impact of pricing decisions on competitors and assist in deciding on the best choice available, given the most likely response of these competitors.
 In pricing decisions, some players may emerge as leaders in the market.
-They first decide when and by how much to change the price, while others follow them in a way which is aligned with their own market position and gives them the best payoffs, given the move made by the leader.
+They first decide when, and by how much to change the price, while others follow them in a way which is aligned with their own market position and results in the best payoffs, given the move made by the leader.

 New product launch

 We have come across a number of cases where companies launch new products with great fanfare while ignoring or miscalculating the moves of other players in the market.
-The demand projections are often based on the industry’s average growth rate.
-A rate which may not apply to all players in the same way.
-Moreover, the response of other players to the new product launch may change the projections drastically if managers do not account for their motives while making these projections.
-By understanding which players will be affected by the new product and how they will react to it, companies can position their launch in a way that achieves their business goals.
+The demand projections are often based on the industry’s average growth rate, a rate which may not apply to all players in the same way.
+Moreover, the response of other players to new product launches may alter projections drastically if managers do not account for their motives while making these projections.
+By understanding which players will be affected by the new product and how they will react, companies can position their launch in a way that achieves their business goals.